 A 1989 graduate of Louisiana State University, Skinner was captain of the 1988 squad that captured the SEC championship.
 He graduated from LSU with a bachelor of arts in advertising and a split minor in marketing and economics.

 Skinner earned his master of science in athletic administration at Ohio University while serving the swim team as a graduate assistant and helping guide the women's team to the 1990 MAC title.

 Skinner is married to the former Allison Cox, a lawyer and alumna of Virginia Tech, who currently works in the chambers of the United States District Judge David A. Faber.
-They have a 8-year-old daughter, Samantha, and an 3-year-old son, Jack.
+They have a 9-year-old daughter, Samantha, and a 6-year-old son, Jack.
 A native of Worthington, Ohio, Skinner received his doctorate in education curriculum and instruction from Virginia Tech in May of 2004.